microsoft/vscode-spell-check/README.md

 The extension is capable of a broad array of checks.
 You can choose how these map to VS Code diagnostic types.
 * `Error`: A red underline will be rendered - these can get in the way for smoothly running a debug session
-* `Warning`: A green underline will be rendered whetre the error is.
+* `Warning`: A green underline will be rendered where the error is.
 * `Information`: An information list is available in the status bar (no underlines).
-* `Hint`: No visible indicator.
+* `Hint`: A hover with the error details will pop-up when you mouse over the error.

 ``` json
     "mistakeTypeToStatus": {